mthbernardes/GTRS/README.md

 [![CODE_IS_CHEAP_SHOW_ME_THE_DEMO](http://img.youtube.com/vi/02CFsE0k96E/0.jpg)](http://www.youtube.com/watch?v=02CFsE0k96E)

 # Known issues
- * Google translate does not forward POST data, so there's a limit on the amount of data that your server can receive, for example, you'll probably not being able to read a big file like `.bashrc`.
+ * ~~Google translate does not forward POST data, so there's a limit on the amount of data that your server can receive, for example, you'll probably not being able to read a big file like `.bashrc`.~~ `Problem fixed using User-Agent header to sent data`.
  * It's not a problem, but I just don't know if there's a rate limit on Google Translator
  * The client script works on Mac an Linux, but on Linux you need to install the `xmllint` which is on `libxml2-utils`